Q: Who needs a hunting license?

 Q: What do I need to do to get my hunting license?

-• A California certificate of hunter education completion or equivalency with a unique number imprinted on it (for example: AA00000) or a California hunter education certificate with no unique number imprinted and a California hunter education validation stamp affixed;
+- A California hunter education certificate or equivalency with a unique number imprinted on it (for example: AA00000) or a California hunter education validation stamp affixed;

-• Evidence of a current hunting license or a hunting license being issued in either of the two previous years from any state, province, European Country or South Africa.
+- A current hunting license or a hunting license being issued within the two previous years from any state or province.

 Q: What is the minimum age requirement to purchase a hunting license?